Illinois Supreme Court tosses Jussie Smollett conviction

 The Illinois Supreme Court on Thursday overturned the actor’s conviction on charges of lying to police and staging a fake hate crime.
 The justices threw out the conviction because it stemmed from a prosecution that violated a previous agreement with Smollett.

 How did we get here?
-In March 2019, Cook County State’s Attorney Kim Foxx agreed to drop 16 criminal charges against Smollett for faking that he was a victim of a hate crime if he performed community service and paid $10,000 to forfeit his bail bond, the court said.
+In March 2019, Cook County State’s Attorney Kim Foxx agreed to drop 16 criminal charges against Smollett for faking that he was a victim of a hate crime.
+The deal required him to perform community service and pay $10,000 to forfeit his bail bond, the court said.
 Smollett honored his side of the bargain.

 But roughly a year later, special prosecutor Dan Webb indicted Smollett again, charging him with committing six criminal offenses.
 Webb’s investigation also looked into Foxx’s handling and prosecution of the case.
-Smollett tried to stop the prosecution by arguing that it placed him in double jeopardy, however, Webb obtained a conviction on five counts.
+Smollett tried to stop the prosecution by arguing that it placed him in double jeopardy.
+However, Webb obtained a conviction on five counts.
 Smollett then appealed after receiving his conviction.
-An appeals court panel ultimately sided with prosecutors in a split ruling.
+Before the case reached the State Supreme court, an appeals court panel sided with prosecutors in a split ruling.

 What does this mean now?
 Smollett’s conviction is no longer valid, the state Supreme Court said.
 The justices further wrote that the prosecution could not charge a defendant again if they dropped the charges the first time as part of a deal in which the defendant honored his side of the bargain.